Bowel cancer screening

 Screening may also find other changes in the bowel, such as polyps.
 Polyps are small growths that are not cancer but, if not removed, might turn into cancer over time.
 If polyps are found, they can be removed easily.

-BowelScreen, the new national bowel screening programme, will send people in the 60 to 69 year old age group a letter asking them to take part in the bowel screening programme.
-This process has already begun but may take up to three years.
+BowelScreen, the national bowel screening programme, sends people in the 60 to 69 year old age group a letter asking them to take part in the bowel screening programme.
 Men and women who are called for screening and who are willing to take part in the screening programme are sent a home test kit called FIT (Faecal Immunochemical Test) in the post.

 This test is carried out by the person in their own home.
 The easy to use test kit will include step-by-step instructions for completing the test and sending samples by Freepost to the laboratory where it will be tested for the presence of blood.